tmtsoftware/esw/docs/src/main/apps/gateway-app.md

 ## Setting the default log level

 The default log level for any component is specified in the `application.conf` file of the component.
-Use the java -D option to override configuration values at runtime.
+Use the java -J-D option to override configuration values at runtime.
 For log level, the format is:

 ```
 -J-Dcsw-logging.component-log-levels.<Subsystem>.<ComponentName>=<LEVEL>